meilisearch/firestore-meilisearch/PREINSTALL.md

 #### Data import format

-Documents indexed in Meilisearch must have a [unique id](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field).
+Documents indexed in Meilisearch must have an [unique id](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field).
 Meilisearch uses Firestore's default field: `Document ID` for this purpose, and renames it to`_firestore_id`.

 **Important:**  If your documents contain a field called `_firestore_id`, it will be ignored.